What Is a “K-Code” Mustang?Last Updated August 8, 2023 | Andrew Boyle

-First offered with Ford’s Comet and Fairlane models in 1963, the K-Code was actually a 289-cubic-inch high-performance V-8 engine that was also referred to as “Hi-Po” and delivered a power output of 271 hp.
-This represented a significant power boost over the standard 260-cubic-inch, 210 hp “D-Code” engine available at the time.
+First offered with Ford’s Comet and Fairlane models in 1963, the K-Code was a 289 cubic-inch high-performance V8 engine.
+It was often referred to as the "hi-po" (short for high performance) option and delivered a power output of 271 hp.
+This represented a significant power boost over the standard 260 cubic-inch, 210 hp D-Code engine available at the time.

 Available With the 1964.5 Mustang